espnet/espnet/egs2/chime7_task1/asr1/README.md

 2. Directly create your Kaldi or lhotse manifests for the ASR decoding, you can follow either the "style" of the baseline GSS ones or the ones belonging to close-talk mics.

-To evaluate the new enhanced data, e.g. `data/chime6/dev/my_enhanced`, you can `run ./asr.sh --feats_type raw_copy --skip_train true --test_sets chime6/dev/enhanced`.
+To evaluate the new enhanced data, e.g. `kaldi/chime6/dev/my_enhanced`, you need to include it into `asr_tt_set` in `run.sh` or from command line: `run.sh --stage 3 --asr-tt-set kaldi/chime6/dev/gss --decode-only 1 --use-pretrained popcornell/chime7_task1_asr1_baseline --asr-dprep-stage 4`.